-Q: Is there a way that Medicare should be picking up medical bills from the time an application is sent for review to the time one can be approved for Medicare?
+Q: Is there a way that Medicare should be picking up medical bills from the time an application is sent for review to the time I can be approved for Medicare?

-A: Once you are approved for Social Security disability benefits, you do become eligible for Medicare.
+A: Once you Social Security approves your application for disability benefits, you do become eligible for Medicare.

 But you, like most people, will have to wait 24 months from the date your monetary benefits start before Medicare will start paying your medical bills.
 There are no retroactive benefits with Medicare.
 The benefits only start after 24 months of disability payments.